MohsenPrd/Fisherman.py/README.md

 # fisherman
- buying fish from fisherman - gift a rod to him - price for pounds
+ buying fish from fisherman - gift a rod to him - price for kilos